We've put together a list of Frequently Asked Questions to help students during this uncertain time.

 All labs are being transferred to online delivery.

 Yes!
 Labs are accessible by swipe card access only and social distancing measures have been applied.

 I can't get in contact with my Unit Coordinator

 If you can't get in contact with your unit coordinator, get in contact with your Guild Faculty representative so they can assist in the process.

-How do I opt-in for a pass grade?
+How do I opt-in for the ungraded pass system?